Trauma-Informed Meditation and Mindfulness

 Trauma-Informed Compassion-Focused Meditation & Mindfulness

-Ann integrates trauma-informed, compassion-based meditation and mindfulness practices into her therapeutic work in Integrative Somatic Wellbeing.
+I integrate trauma-informed, compassion-based meditation and mindfulness-based practices into my therapeutic work in Integrative Somatic Wellbeing and into my Specialist Physiotherapy work.
 These practices are offered with sensitivity to each individual’s unique experience and are grounded in compassion, the 4 R’s of trauma-informed care, and key principles including safety, choice, empowerment, nervous system awareness, and embodiment.
+You can read more about trauma-informed practice here:

 Guided by the window of tolerance model as a framework, practices support individuals in recognising their nervous system state and making choices about what keeps them within, or gently stretching out of their optimal arousal zone (window of tolerance).
-This reduces the risk of overwhelm, dissociation or re-traumatisation, and helps ensure that meditation and mindfulness remain safe, grounding, supportive and accessible for people.
+This helps reduce the risk of overwhelm, dissociation, or re-traumatisation, and helps ensure that meditation and mindfulness remain safe, grounding, and accessible.

 What Is Meditation?

-There are many forms of meditation practice, and it can adapted to meet people’s needs.
-It can be practiced in various postures including sitting, standing or lying down or even with some gentle movement.
+There are many forms of meditation practice, and it can adapted to meet individual needs.
+It can be practiced in various postures including sitting, standing or lying down, or even with some gentle movement.

 A common misconception is that meditation is about stopping thoughts or achieving relaxation.
 Whilst a relaxation response can sometimes occur as a by-product, the aim is to build presence, awareness and self-regulation.
 Meditation can activate the parasympathetic nervous system (rest and digest) when it is offered in a way that aligns with nervous system capacity & awareness of trauma.